zoujiaqing/Signal-Server/README.md

 source surgery-compiler.sh
 ```

+Make sure to compile with `source <script>` so that `cd` and `mvn` function as intended

+Using the scripted compilers are recommended to ensure that the server is in the correct configuration (with or without `zkgroup`)

 ### Manually

 - If you want to pull from signalapp's repo, you can run `git clone https://github.com/signalapp/Signal-Server`, and if you want to specify v9.81.0, also run `git checkout 9c93d37`